callumlocke/css-url-rewriter/README.md

 });
 ```

 Currently there is only one configurable setting, `excludedProperties`, which is an array of properties that you want to skip.
-This setting defaults to `['behavior', '*behavior']` (because you usually don't want to mess with URLs in this proprietary MSIE property, since they have weird rules associated with them).
+This setting defaults to `['behavior', '*behavior']` (because you usually don't want to mess with URLs in this proprietary MSIE property, because it has weird relativity rules).

 ## License